 The downside ?
 Well, there are a couple to mention.
 Metz 54 MZ3 is darn huge for a shoe-mount flash, a tad taller than the SB-28.
 Also, the wide angle diffuser only covers 20mm, compared to 18mm of the SB28.
 Also, less buttons on the rear LCD panels means that you need to do more fiddling to change settings.
 It also has audible "beep" for confirmation, which can be good, or annoying (it can be disabled, though).

 Sorry, I can't yet say anything about the quality of the result, because I just tested it today (just 2 shots, and I still have about 24 exposures left on the film).

-"Dude, you're getting a Nikkor !!!"
+George Oei Madison, WI "Dude, you're getting a Nikkor !!!"

+I own a Metz45CL4.
+Dual head gun.
+On my gun the secondary or fill flash head always fires at the same output.
+The strength of fill can only be controlled by using a diffuser clipped in front of it.
+Metz supplies a clip on one as standard.
 What I can tell you from my experiences, is the secondary flash does cast substantial shadows in the background.
 As a fill while using bounce it isn't too overwhelming on the subject itself for general work but for me, I'll only use it when my subject is nowhere near a wall etc, if I use it at all.
 Just beware of this.
 Secondary heads might seem like a great idea but do also have pitfalls.